Jazz Jackrabbit 2

 Jazz Jackrabbit 2 is a 1998 platform game produced by Epic MegaGames.
 It was released for Windows, and later for Macintosh.
 Like the first game, Jazz Jackrabbit, Jazz Jackrabbit 2 is a side-scrolling platform game but features additional multiplayer options, including the ability to play over a LAN or the Internet.
-On November 30, 2017, it was re-released on GOG.com along with the first game.
+The game was re-released on GOG.com along with the first game on November 30, 2017.

 Gameplay

 Just like its predecessor, Jazz Jackrabbit 2 is a 2D side-scroller that incorporates elements of shooting and platforming.
 The player must venture through a series of levels populated with enemies and environmental hazards that may hinder the player's progress.
 The goal is to reach the level's exit, usually indicated by an exit sign, whilst overcoming obstacles and hazards through the use of running and jumping as well as removing enemies and obstructions through the use of shooting and stomping.

 The player is given a selection of characters to choose from, namely, Jazz, Spaz, and eventually (in the subsequent expansions) Lori.
 Each character has certain traits that are exclusive to them.
 For an example, Jazz can launch himself vertically higher than others, Spaz can double jump, and Lori can dash through enemies.
 Each Character is equipped with a gun that can fire an inexhaustible supply of projectiles in a straight manner.
 However, the player can encounter additional ammunition that can provide greater fire-power and range but with limiting ammo.
 These ammo types can result in different weapon behaviors such as a flamethrower, freeze ray, and explosives.

 In addition to ammo, players will usually come across certain items and power-ups to aid the player.
 Some of these may include a 1-up that gives the player an extra life, a massive variety of food that when enough is collected gives the player a short period of invincibility in the form of a "sugar rush", a variety of diamonds that when enough is collected gives the player an extra life, a carrot that boosts the player's health, a bird in a cage that once is liberated will follow the player while automatically firing at any nearby enemy until the player takes damage, and rapid fire which decreases the delay between shots with every pick up without the player being required to rapidly tap the fire button, although, this power up will reset itself every time the player loses a life.

 Also scattered throughout the levels are coins to collect.
 These are used as currency for when one encounters the merchant.
 If enough coins are collected, the merchant will teleport the player to a secret location in the level that is usually filled with power-ups and other goodies.